Best native plants for Mid-Atlantic gardens

 There are three big reasons to plant native:

-1. Native plants give bugs, birds, and butterflies the food and homes they need
+1. Support iconic wildlife.
+Native plants give bugs, birds, and butterflies needed food and homes, ensuring their survival.

-3. Native plants are gorgeous: your neighborhood or yard will look incredible
+3. Native plants are gorgeous.
+Your neighborhood or yard will look incredible, especially if it’s currently filled with boring static boxwoods.

-Now that we have a few reasons why planting native is worth it, let’s meet some flowers, shrubs, and trees that are yard-worthy.
+Now that we have a few reasons why planting natives is worth it, let’s meet some yard-worthy flowers, shrubs, and trees.

 Native flowers for Mid-Atlantic gardens

 Any of these native flowers gives food to butterflies, hummingbirds, and pollinators.
-Pick a few flowers from each season, so pollinators and wildlife always have something to eat (and you always have something to look at!)
+Pick a few flowers from each season so pollinators and wildlife always have something to eat (and you always have something to admire.)

 Heuchera 'Green-Spice' by Patrick Standish